 Don’t Ignore The Subpoena, Hire a Securities Lawyer

-The same series of events will occur if you ignore the subpoena.
-The better response is to have a securities attorney, who has experience in dealing with SEC investigations, to negotiate a response with the SEC attorneys.
+The better response is to have a securities attorney, who has experience in dealing with SEC investigations, negotiate a response with the SEC attorneys.
 Many times an SEC subpoena is too broad, or a search for responsive documents will be too time-consuming.
-A discussion with the SEC by an experienced securities attorney will often narrow the scope of the subpoena.
+A discussion with the SEC by an experienced securities attorney will often narrow the subpoena’s scope.

 You might also be interested in reading – SEC Subpoena – Tips for Responding